 .custom.configextension.
 These files are patch files to be used without danger of overwriting during an upgrade.
 However, items and code files (

 .cshtml, etc) can’t be patched.
 Before customizing those files, create a copy of them.

 Best Practice #2: Test the Upgrade in a Non Production Environment

 Upgrades often require a few changes to the configuration files, so upgrading a production site may cause some downtime on your search pages.

 Best Practice #3: Upgrade All the Components of the Integration

 Coveo for Sitecore is made of several components; each one needs to be updated at the same time:

 - The Coveo Search Platform

 - The Coveo for Sitecore

-When actively developing a website, it is generally recommended that you upgrade to each new monthly release of Coveo for Sitecore.
-Then, once you go live, it is recommended that you upgrade only once or twice a year to make sure that you take advantage of the latest enhancements and bug fixes.
-While you might not want to upgrade a site that is running smoothly and without issues, these recommendations are based on the fact that upgrades become more complex as your current release becomes older.
+When actively developing a website, we recommend that you upgrade to each new monthly release of Coveo for Sitecore.
+Then, once you go live, We recommend that you upgrade only once or twice a year to make sure that you take advantage of the latest enhancements and bug fixes.
+While you might not want to upgrade a site that’s running smoothly and without issues, these recommendations are based on the fact that upgrades become more complex as your current release becomes older.